As an Amazon Associate we earn from qualifying purchases.

 Substitutes for No Rum at All

 Since I’m sure someone is thinking it, yes you could use Vodka as a substitute.
-We’d highly recommend you plan on picking up some rum to maximize your potential beverage catalog moving forward.
+I’d highly recommend you plan on picking up some rum to maximize your potential beverage catalog moving forward.

-If you don’t have Vodka or rum and still want a refreshing drink, then you may want to check out the virgin version of our blueberry lavender mojito.
+If you don’t have Vodka or rum and still want a refreshing drink, then you may want to check out the virgin version of my blueberry lavender mojito.

 I do not recommend using tequila as a stand-in for rum.
 The tequila has a much more distinctive taste and flavor profile that will not balance out as well using these proportions.